 Most of the Mambila art centers upon an healing association called Sùàgà (or Sua).
 The society is concerned with justice, fertility, ritual cleansing and, also defending the community from hostile neighbors and protecting it from witchcraft.
 The wooden figures (called Tadep) are perhaps the most common type of sculptures in Mambila art.
 Tadep figures are often placed in shrines outside the village, at the threshold between civilization and the wilderness.
 Masks and statues were not to be seen by women.

-Absolutely mesmerizing larger old Tadep figure.
+Fascinating smaller Tadep.
 They were thought to be ancestor figures, but now it seems that they should have been used for therapeutic purposes instead.
 The Tadep figure were used in magical healing rites and deter thieves.
-Made of hard wood and dyed black.
+Made of hard wood and dyed dark brown.
 Its massive head features a heart-shaped face with deep set coffee bean eyes, a short nose and an open mouth.
-The mouth and eyelids with traces of red colouring.
 The characteristic Mambila hairstyle consists of inserted wooden pegs.
+The eyebrows are embellished with wooden pegs too.
 The head rests on a neckless, compact body with cubist abstract features.
 With bent arms and sketched hands, protuding abdomen, short legs with pointed knees and thick feet.
-Rectangular cavity at the back (contains here a miniature version of the statue) could be used to designate the culprit of a crime.
-Tadep of this size are very rare, and the execution of the one presented here is particularly refined.

 Good condition.
-Age-related wear and .
-Desication cracks.
+Age-related wear and desication cracks.
 Wormholes.
 Some missing wooden pegs from hair.
-Impressive, very old, black-encrusted matte patina.
-Traces of red and white pigments.
+Lovely encrusted patina.
+Traces of dirt, soil and dust.
 Sacrificial materials.
 Traces of libation.
-Size approx. 52,0cm x 20,0cm x 21,0cm.
+Size approx. 41,5cm x 16,0cm x 15,0cm.
 Weight c.
-4673g.
+892g.